 In order to define the material aspects and boundaries of the report, we used as a foundation the quick check of the sustainability software 360report.
 In the first step, we evaluated the data base in the GRI stakeholder survey of the sector air transportation (primarily passenger air transportation), in order to take the size of FAI rent-a-jet AG into account.
 In the second step, we adapted the materiality matrix using an initial selection of indicators and aspects.
 This adaption as well as the selection of relevant indicators are based on the contribution of the Executive Assistant to Chairman and were carried out in consultation with Members of the Board.

-Once the materiality was defined, 360report answered and worked on the questionnaires.
-This was done in close collaboration with the staff of Human Resources, Operations, Accounting as well as other staff members and the experts from 360report.
+It was done in close collaboration with the staff of Human Resources, Operations, Accounting as well as other staff members.
 Aspects and indicators, whose materiality was classified as low or very low and were not taken into consideration in this report.